 L742 Regional Sexualities

 L752 Queer American Studies in the Long Twentieth Century

 The Cambridge Companion to American Gay and Lesbian Literature.
 Cambridge: Cambridge University Press, forthcoming.

 “Regional Modernisms.”
 Special Issue of MFS Modern Fiction Studies 55.1 (2009): 1-194.

 Autobiography of an Androgyne, by Ralph Werther.
 Scholarly edition of 1919 text with critical introduction, textual introduction, and textual notes.
 New Brunswick , NJ: Rutgers University Press, 2008.

 “Brokeback Mountain Dossier.”
 Special section of GLQ: A Journal of Lesbian and Gay Studies 13.1 (2007): 93-109.

 “The LGBTQ Novel.”
 The Oxford History of the Novel in English: Volume 8: US Fiction from 1940.
 Ed.
 Deborah Williams and Cyrus R.K.
 Patell.
-Oxford: Oxford University Press, contracted.
+Oxford: Oxford University Press, submitted.

 “‘Hixploitation’ Cinema, Regional Drive-ins, and the Cultural Emergence of a Queer New Right.”
 GLQ: A Journal of Lesbian and Gay Studies 20.1-2 (2014): 95-113.
 Special double issue on “Queering the Middle: Race, Region, and a Queer Midwest” edited by Martin F. Manalansan IV, Chantal Nadeau, Richard T. Rodríguez, and Siobhan B. Somerville.

 "Material Deviance: Theorizing Queer Objecthood."
 Postmodern Culture 21.2 (2011): 45 pars.